jatupan1989/boomjum1989/Adblock-Plus-net-request-filtering-(in)efficiency.md

 When I decided to support pattern-matching net request filtering, I took the decision to start from scratch and to not look at ABP code on how they implemented pattern-matching net request filtering, and as with matrix filtering, the implementation had to be as efficient as possible.

 ABP-compatible pattern-matching filters have been supported since a while now, but here I would like to show the difference in my implementation and that of the official ABP extension.
-Remember, pattern-matching a filter is a CPU-intensive operation, so the goal of an implementation is to minimize as much as possible the number of filters tested for each URL.
+Remember, pattern-matching is a CPU-intensive operation, so the goal of an implementation is to minimize as much as possible the number of filters tested for each URL.

 Here are the results for ADP first: